 It also must have two lines that are key/value pairs as described in the Desktop Entry Specification:

 The key “Path” contains the original location of the file/directory, as either an absolute pathname (starting with the slash character “/”) or a relative pathname (starting with any other character).
-A relative pathname is to be from the directory in which the trash directory resides (i.e., from $XDG_DATA_HOME for the “home trash” directory); it MUST not include a “..” directory, and for files not “under” that directory, absolute pathnames must be used.
-The system SHOULD only support absolute pathnames in the “home trash” directory, not in the directories under $topdir.
+A relative pathname is to be from the directory in which the trash directory resides (for example, from $XDG_DATA_HOME for the “home trash” directory); it MUST not include a “..” directory, and for files not “under” that directory, absolute pathnames must be used.
+The system SHOULD support absolute pathnames only in the “home trash” directory, not in the directories under $topdir.

-The value type for this key is “string”; it should store the file name as the sequence of bytes produced by the file system, with characters escaped as in URLs (as defined by RFC 2396, section 2).
+The value type for this key is “string”; it SHOULD store the file name as the sequence of bytes produced by the file system, with characters escaped as in URLs (as defined by RFC 2396, section 2).